Bira/octopus-carnival/_drafts/wir-mm2-4e-genasi.md

 attack, and **Swift Current** (encounter) allows them to shift their speed with the ability to move through enemy spaces and basically ignore all terrain effects while doing so.

+### Genasi Skyspy

+A windsoul genasi that fights with paired shortswords and uses their mobility powers to enhance their hit and run tactics.
+They're a Level 7 Skirmisher with 78 HP and 5 cold resistance.

+Their basic **short sword** attack allows them to shift 1 square on a hit, and they can make two of those against an opponent granting them combat advantage. **Feather-Footed** gives them an AC bonus against opportunity attacks, and **Sky Jaunt** (recharge 4+) allows them to fly until the end of their current turn.

+Should the PCs manage to surround the skyspy, the genasi can use **Manifest Whirlwind** (close burst 2; encounter) to do some damage, push them 1 square, and knock them prone.
+This should help clear some space.

+### Genasi Stoneshield

+A heavily armored earthsoul warrior wielding a heavy pick in battle.
+It's a Level 10 Soldier with 106 HP.
+Stoneshields are difficult to push around - any forced movement applied to them is reduced by 1 square.

+The **war pick** is a High Crit weapon, and it also marks on a hit.
+This mark is remarkable for being (save ends) instead of only lasting a turn.
+Marked targets take a -5 penalty to damage against the stoneshield's allies.
+They can also attack with a **Mighty Bull Rush** that does the same damage as the pick and pushes the target 1 square.
+It also allows the stoneshield to move into the target's previous position.

+Finally, they can stomp really hard and cause a non-damaging **Earth Shock** (minor action; encounter) that covers a Close Burst 2 and knocks enemies prone on a hit.

+## Sample Encounters and Final Impressions

+Genasi can be found alongside a large variety of other creatures, particularly elementals.
+They're as morally varied as humans, so a villain could certainly employ genasi henchpeople.
+We have three example encounters here:

+- Level 8: 3 genasi skyspies riding hipogriff dreadmounts, accompanied by their pet shardstorm vortex elemental.

+- Level 10: 2 fireblades, 2 stoneshields, and a trained magma strider.

+- Level 19: Two storm archons (a squallshield and a tempest weaver) and two elemental dervish mercs.

+Reading about genasi doesn't give me the sort of instant adventure inspiration that some of the other monsters do, but I like that they exist.
+Their presence in the Elemental Chaos gives you an excuse to place "normal everyday communities" in that plane for your PCs to interact with.
+Not every EC settlement is a githzerai monastery or the City of Brass.